Kubvv/Latte_Compiler/README.md

     their individual liveness range within the block.
 The liveness of a block is later needed for register allocation.
 - **RegisterAlloc** \
-    RegisterAlloc is mostly responsible for create a RegState data structure, which is used by Generator for optimal register allocation in a block of a function or a method.
-RegState consists of register ranges that describe what occupies the register at a given line, a value map which describes where every variable used in the function is stored and a stack shift which says how much the stack pointer needs to be shifted after placing arugments at the stack
+    RegisterAlloc is mostly responsible for creating a RegState data structure, which is used by Generator for optimal register allocation in a block of a function or a method.
+RegState consists of register ranges that describe what occupies the register at a given line, a value map which describes where every variable used in the function is stored and a stack shift which says how much the stack pointer needs to be shifted after placing arugments at the stack.
 - **Generator** \
     Generator is the central point of the backend - it translates a given quadruples code into an assembler form.
 The generated code consists of 2 sections: .rodata, which holds classes definitions and string definitions, and .text which has implementations of all user defined functions and methods.
     In .text the translation utilises LivenessCheck and RegisterAlloc for an optimal register allocation.
-    Externs to pre-defined functions and method as well as helper functions are located above .rodata.
+    Externs to pre-defined functions and methods as well as helper functions are located above .rodata.
 - **Extractor** \
     Extractor is the final stage of the whole compiler.
 It translates the assembler code into a string form, which is then copied to a .s file, compiled to a .o file and linked with the library runtime file to create